uviclibraries/death-by-powerpoint/pre-workshop.md

   5. Show.
 Don’t tell
   6. Build up to a S.T.A.R. moment
   7. End with a positive takeaway
+- OPTIONAL - If you'd like to go deeper on public speaking, and explore whether or not you should be reading your presentations, or doing more ad libbing, listen to this wonderful podcast by Tim Harford while you go for a walk (or at your computer if you like).
+In this episode Tim tells two stories.
+The first is about a public speaking failure that ended the career of a business leader, and the second speech by Martin Luther King Jr. that has become one of the most famous in the English language.
+Tim is a wonderful storyteller, and these two stories are entertaining, engaging, and thought provoking.
+In short, this podcast is a great example of educational storytelling, and a wonderful learning object.
+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/episode/2iEUremhZXgmdTb63BGLfD?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe><br>
 - OPTIONAL - If you don’t have the latest version of Microsoft PowerPoint, you can request a UVic licensed and paid-for version of [Office 365 here](https://onlineservices.uvic.ca/){:target="_blank"}<br>
             -  Then [download the Office installer here](https://portal.office.com){:target="_blank"}<br>
             -  Please login with your UVic NetLink ID credentials.
 Please note that you will need to enter in your NetLinkID@uvic.ca, and not just your NetLinkID.